Travel Vaccines and Advice for North Korea

 To travel to North Korea, you will need to apply for a special validation passport.
 These passports are difficult to get and are only granted under specific circumstances.
 If you obtain one, it must have six months validity in order for you to travel with it.

-What is the Climate Like in North Korea?
+What Is the Climate Like in North Korea?

 North Korea has a continental climate, meaning it has warm summers and cold, dry winters.
 In summer, the country is affected by warm currents from tropical regions.
 These currents bring heavy rainfalls and warmer temperatures.
 In the winter, winds from Siberia cause weather that gets very cold and has very little moisture.